Exodio/mern-project/README.md

 - Signing Up / Logging In / Signing Out;
 - Review the current time in live listed in the bottom of the web application;
-- View fetched movie data at the Landing page / Load more movies / Search for specific movie;
+- View fetched movie data at the Landing page / Load more movies / Search for specific movie / View About Page in navigation Menu, change text themes;
 - Get all the movies related information you need in one place;
 - View selected movie Details / Add selected movie to Favorite list / Remove movie from Favorite list / View movie Actors cast;
 - Share your experience with other users;